cwilmott/GEOGC183/docs/Week-09-Geodata.md

 #### Sign Up to Github

  - In your browser, create a new window or tab, and navigate to <https://github.com/>
  - On the top-right of the page, select *Sign Up* .
 I like to use my Berkeley credentials, but you may want to use your personal email as well.
-(3) { . annotate }
+(3) { .annotate }
 3. Github provides lots of support for the sign up process here: <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>

 #### Set Up A Repository
 - In the upper-right corner of any page, select, then click *New repository*.
 ![New Repository]([https://dummyimage.com/600x400/eee/aaa](https://docs.github.com/assets/cb-29762/mw-1440/images/help/repository/repo-create-global-nav-update.webp ){ align=left }
-- In the "Repository name" box, type ``` BAHA Map ```
+- In the "Repository name" box, type **BAHA Map**
 - In the "Description" box, type a short description.
 For example, type "This repository is for the BAHA Map"
 - Select *Public* for your repository.
 - Select *Add a README file*.